Axial precession: Nomenclature

-The term "Precession" is derived from the Latin praecedere ("to precede, to come before or earlier").
-The stars viewed from Earth are seen to proceed from east to west daily (at about 15 degrees per hour), because of the Earth's diurnal motion, and yearly (at about 1 degree per day), because of the Earth's revolution around the Sun.
-At the same time the stars can be observed to anticipate slightly such motion, at the rate of approximately 50 arcseconds per year (1 degree per 72 years), a phenomenon known as the "precession of the equinoxes".
+The term "precession" is derived from the Latin praecedere ("to precede, to come before, to be earlier").
+As viewed from Earth, the stars are seen to drift slightly faster than one full revolution across the sky from east to west, at about 15 degrees per hour, due to the Earth's actual diurnal motion in the opposite direction.
+The stars also rotate around the Earth's axis even more slowly, once every year (at about 1 degree per day), which is a mirror reflection of the Earth's orbital motion around the Sun.
+At the same time the stars can be observed to move yet again more slowly in the same direction as their annual circuit of the Earth's polar axis, very slightly faster than their normal yearly motion.
+That later rate is approximately 50 arcseconds per year – 1 degree every 72 years or one full rotation about every 26,000 years – a phenomenon known as the "precession of the equinoxes".